What Is A Queen Bee?

 The queen bee is considered the mother bee of the hive.
 She’s followed and fiercely protected by the entire colony.
 The queen bee is much larger than all the other bees in the colony.
 Her body is longer and normally darker than the other hive members.

 The queen bee’s only duty is to lay eggs.
 A queen mates at an early age and only once in her life.
 During her mating flight, she stores enough sperm from the 10-15 drones who mate with her, allowing her to lay millions of eggs throughout her lifetime.

-Although a queen can produce up to 2,000 eggs per day during active seasons, the pace and amount of which a queen lays her eggs is greatly controlled by weather, and food availability.
+Although a queen can produce up to 2,000 eggs per day during active seasons, the pace and amount at which a queen lays her eggs are greatly controlled by weather and food availability.
 The queen’s fertilized eggs develop into female workers or future honey bee queens.
 The queen’s unfertilized eggs develop into male honeybees, also known as drones.
 All bees attend to her needs.

 Home Sweet Home